dropbox/pynsot/docs/cli.rst

     foo-bar1:eth0
     foo-bar1:eth1

-You may also display the results comma-delimted:
+You may also display the results comma-delimited:

 .. code-block:: bash